Popcorn, Indiana (brand): Class action lawsuit challenging company name

 In 2022, a class action lawsuit was filed against Eagle Family Foods, parent company of Popcorn Indiana, claiming the name was deceptive as the product is neither from nor made in Indiana.
 They note that Popcorn is the official snack of Indiana; the popcorn industry started in Indiana; and Indiana ranks second in the nation in popcorn production only to Nebraska.
-They also note a connection between Indiana and native-son Orville Redenbacher, whose eponymous popcorn was founded in Indiana.
+They also note a connection between the state and Orville Redenbacher, an Indiana native whose eponymous popcorn brand was founded there.
 The suit claims that "Due to this long history and roots in Indiana, popcorn made in Indiana from start to finish is generally believed to be of higher quality than popcorn made in other locations."
 As such, consumers are being deceived by the name "Popcorn Indiana".

 In 2023, the case was dismissed without prejudice, by Judge Pratt, Chief Judge of the United States District Court for the Southern District of Indiana.